tanganke/fusion_bench/docs/algorithms/moe_based_upscaling.md

 mixtral_for_causal_lm_model.save_pretrained("path_to_save_mixtral_model")
 ```

+A Jupyter notebook example is also available at [our repo](https://github.com/tanganke/fusion_bench/blob/main/examples/moe_based_upscaling.ipynb).

 ## Code Integration

 This is a guide on how to use the `fusion_bench` command-line interface to upscale a Mistral model to a Mixtral model.